gomorpheus/morpheus-apidoc/source/includes/_zones.md

 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there location  | null | Optional location argument for your zone zoneType | null | A JSON query for finding the proper zone type by code groupId | null | Specifies which Server group this zone should be assigned to config | null | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
+name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there code      | null | Optional code for use with policies location  | null | Optional location for your zone visibility      | private | private or public groupId | null | Specifies which Server group this zone should be assigned to config | null | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
 See the section on specific zone types for details.

-Additional properties are dynamic for the most part depending on teh zone/cloud type.
+Additional properties are dynamic for the most part depending on the zone/cloud type.
 To determine what these are please look at the `optionTypes` list on the `ZoneType` record.

 <aside class="warning">Updating a Server zone requires the `System Admin` role.</aside>